cloudogu/nexus/README.md

 cat mymodel.hcl | etcdctl set /config/nexus/claim/always
 ```

+## Nexus-Scripting
+[Nexus-Scripting](https://github.com/cloudogu/nexus-scripting) provides an go api and a command line interface for the scripting api Sonatype Nexus 3.

+## Nexus-Carp
+[Nexus-Carp](https://github.com/cloudogu/nexus-carp) is the CAS Authentication Reverse Proxy for Sonatype Nexus.

 ---
 ### What is the Cloudogu EcoSystem?
 The Cloudogu EcoSystem is an open platform, which lets you choose how and where your team creates great software.
 Each service or tool is delivered as a Dogu, a Docker container.
 Each Dogu can easily be integrated in your environment just by pulling it from our registry.
 We have a growing number of ready-to-use Dogus, e.g. SCM-Manager, Jenkins, Nexus, SonarQube, Redmine and many more.
 Every Dogu can be tailored to your specific needs.
 Take advantage of a central authentication service, a dynamic navigation, that lets you easily switch between the web UIs and a smart configuration magic, which automatically detects and responds to dependencies between Dogus.
 The Cloudogu EcoSystem is open source and it runs either on-premises or in the cloud.
 The Cloudogu EcoSystem is developed by Cloudogu GmbH under [MIT License](https://cloudogu.com/license.html).